The-Foreigners/The-Foreigners.github.io/objectives.md

   - What lore is there about the Serpent Queen?
   - Where is the Goliath temple?
 We left trail blazes towards temple off the road south.
   - What was the cause of alteration?
 Detect Magic, Poison & Disease, or Evil.
-  - Who is Garath Primo?
+  - Who is the visiting wizard(?)
+Garath Primo?
+Is he culpable or can he be helpful?

 - Monitor progress of Rockseeker brothers restarting magic forge in Wave Echo Cave.
   - Will maintain contact through Father William.